allegro/blog/_posts/2024-06-04-bpmn-the-key-to-understanding-business-processes.md

 BPMN is a standard graphical notation language that enables the depiction of business processes in a way that is understandable to all stakeholders.
 Using graphical elements such as tasks, events, decision gateways, and flows, BPMN allows for the precise definition of the sequence of actions, resources, and the role of each participant in the process.
-Here is a simple sample having in mind that in real life maps are much more complex.
+Here is a simple example.
+Keep in mind that in real life, maps are usually much more complex.

 ![BPMN example](/img/articles/2024-06-04-bpmn-the-key-to-understanding-business-processes/bpmn_example_2.png)